A Guide to Accessible Tourism for People with Disability

 Most major hotel booking sites have the option to filter for accessible accommodation, but Hotels.com is the stand-out, with a range of specific search criteria including facilities for people who are hearing impaired, who need braille signage, accessible parking, a roll-in shower and more.

 Accessibility standards haven’t always been consistent or regulated, so the word ‘accessible’ is too often used as a one-size-fits-all description.
 “Every toilet is different, every ramp is a different gradient … I’ve seen hotel proprietors who think having only three or four steps, rather than a flight, is ‘disability access’,” says Craig Wallace, president of People with Disability Australia (PWDA).

 Craig recommends asking as many specific questions as you need to.
 “Don’t be afraid to ask for things like pictures to be emailed.
 I’ve happily asked for a concierge to snap off a picture of a toilet on their mobile phone and send it to me.
 Better to feel a bit weird than arrive and find you can’t move around in the loo.”

-A disability shouldn’t prevent you from buying travel insurance, however it might make finding a good policy trickier and more expensive.
-Under the DDA, insurers must assess the actual risks, rather than make assumptions about disabilities.
+A disability shouldn’t prevent you from buying travel insurance, however, it might make finding a good policy trickier and more expensive.
+Under the DDA, insurers must assess the actual risks, rather than make assumptions about disability.
 If you’re having trouble getting insurance, a letter from a medical professional might help, particularly if they can state that your condition is under control and you’re not likely to need medical or hospital treatment while on your trip.

 Note that insurers do exclude cover for certain pre-existing medical conditions and generally do not provide cover for any illnesses or incidents that arise from these conditions.
 Check your policy document to know what you are, and are not, covered for.